stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### BEN

 Yeah, genuinely we got through about a third of them so...
-I mean, although we'll say, "oh, and then you'll have a three-hour long episode," and then people will be like, "yes, we want that," but honestly--
+I mean, although we'll say, "oh, and then you'll have a three-hour long episode", and then people will be like, "yes, we want that", but honestly--

 #### TIM